Garda acquitted of assaulting and abusing staff at popular Dublin LGBTQ+ bar

 Image: Via Instagram - @pennylane_dublin

-A garda superintendent has been accused of assaulting, threatening and verbally abusing staff at a popular Dublin LGBTQ+ bar, a court heard.
+A garda superintendent was accused of assaulting, threatening and verbally abusing staff at a popular Dublin LGBTQ+ bar.
+He was later acquitted of all charges and spared a conviction by Judge John Hughes.

 According to an article by court reporter Tom Tuite, the case involving Garda Superintendent Gavin O’Reilly relates to an incident that took place in August 2023 at Pennylane pub, a popular queer venue just off Capel Street.
 The superintendent is accused of assaulting manager Emma Parks and engaging in threatening, abusive, and insulting behaviour.